Alexis Bellino Reportedly Turned Down Full-Time Role On ‘RHOC’ Because Of Tamra Judge

-Alexis Bellino has been off The Real Housewives of Orange County for several years now but made a special appearance on last Tuesday’s episode.
-Alexis met up with RHOC sophomore Emily Simpson for a quick lunch, surprising many fans who had no idea the two women were acquainted with one another.
-Radar Online is now reporting that if Andy Cohen had his way, Alexis would have filmed much more than just one lunch scene for Season 14.
+Despite being off The Real Housewives of Orange County for several years now, Alexis Bellino made a special appearance on last Tuesday’s episode, meeting up with RHOC sophomore Emily Simpson for a quick lunch and surprising many fans who had no idea the two women were acquainted with one another.
+Now, Radar Online is reporting that if Andy Cohen had his way, Alexis would have filmed much more than just one lunch scene for Season 14.

-According to the outlet, Andy asked Alexis to return full-time to the franchise for its most recent season, but the former Housewife turned it down for one reason, and one reason only: Tamra Judge.
+According to the outlet, Andy asked Alexis to return full-time to the franchise for its most recent season, but the former housewife turned it down for one reason, and one reason only — Tamra Judge.
 Alexis and Tamra had quite an interesting relationship over the years, but the two could never truly become friends.
 Tamra even dubbed Alexis “Jesus Jugs” on a reunion show, which is one of the main reasons Alexis wants nothing to do with the RHOC star anymore.

 “Andy Cohen personally asked Alexis to come back full time this season,” an insider close to RHOC production claimed.
 “But she said no because she wants nothing to do with Tamra.”